Rep. Lauren Boebert files for divorce from husband

-DENVER (KDVR) — U.S. Rep. Lauren Boebert has filed for divorce from her husband, according to a statement from the congresswoman.
+DENVER (KDVR) — U.S. Rep. Lauren Boebert has filed for divorce from her husband, Jayson Boebert, according to a statement from the congresswoman.

 Boebert, who was first elected in 2020, said the divorce was “truly about irreconcilable differences.”